REAANDREW/fake-winter-fuel-benefit-service/README.md

 - This project will be comprised of several different systems and each may be of a different programming language including **GO**, **JavaScript**, **Python**, **Java**, **Rust**, **Scala**.
 - Some of the work may include replicating legacy concerns which are present in Government and large organisations today including agent and back-office systems written in **COBOL** and still critical in the day-to-day operations.

 ## Requirements

 **NOTE: The following is taken (as-is) from the GOV.UK site ([https://www.gov.uk/winter-fuel-payment/overview](https://www.gov.uk/winter-fuel-payment/overview)) and has been marked up in `markdown` and published below.
-These are simply a snapshot in time so the project has SOME requirements to be based on.**
+These requirements will not be kept up to date with the GOV.UK requirements as they are only required as a snapshot in time so that this example project has some requirements to follow for the purposes of demonstration.
+This project is in no-way affiliated with the UK Government.**

 [https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)